-- A UK first or second class (2:1) Honours degree or equivalent internationally recognised qualification in a related discipline.
+- A UK second class (2:2) Honours degree or equivalent internationally recognised qualification in a related discipline.

-- Candidates of the Master's in English Literature may be considered with a 2:2 Honours degree or equivalent internationally recognised qualification in a related discipline and will be assessed on an individual basis.
+- Applicants with a 2.2 Honours degree or equivalent internationally recognised qualification in a non-related discipline will be assessed by the Admissions Tutor on an individual basis.